 It's about health care.

-As President Reagan said, silent since the American founding, we have been a people with a government, not the other way around.
+As President Reagan said, since the American founding, we have been a people with a government, not the other way around.

-Now comes the Pelosi plan for government takeover of health care.
+Now comes the Pelosi Plan for government takeover of health care.

 It's a freight train of runaway spending, bloated bureaucracy.

-You know, a hundred and eleven new bureaucracies are created.
+You know, 111 new bureaucracies have created.

-One hundred and eleven new bureaucracies have been found so far.
+111 new bureaucracies have been found so far.

 If the liberals in Washington have their way, they will forever change the relationship between the government and we the people.

-If the Pelosi plan for a government takeover of health care passes, we will each become dependent.
+If the Pelosi Plan for a government takeover of health care passes, we will each become dependent.

 This goes to right where you were going to say.